AISC-Madrid/Hand-Controlled-Platform-Game/README.md

 This game was used to promote the AI students association AISC Madrid during the event Welcome Day 2025-2026 at University Carlos III Madrid.

 ## Description
-Control a 2D platformer game using your **hand gestures** through your webcam!
+Control a 2D platform game using your hand gestures through your webcam!

 ## Demo